mysterious-coding/base_entranced/README.md

 Some maps have hardcoded fixes in base_entranced in order to eliminate the need for releasing pk3 patches.
 Yes, some of these are "hacky," but it's better than forcing everyone to redownload the maps.

 #### Enhanced mapping framework
 base_entranced provides siege mapmakers with powerful new tools to have more control over their maps.
-You can do interesting things with these capabilities that are not possible in base JK3.
+You can do interesting things with these capabilities that are not possible in base JKA.

 Mapmakers can add a text file with the filename `/maps/mapname_goes_here.changes` to print a list of changes in the current version when a player enters `/changes` in the console.